Things to see and do - Jerez de la Frontera

 The façade of the palace is one of the most impressive in Jerez.
 Of the two doorways, the one on the left is in two parts separated by a fine wrought-iron balcony on which the letters of the name Dávila appear.
 On the lower part, dedicated to the secular world, note two carved knights each supporting their mounts.
 The upper part, on the other hand, is dedicated to the religious world.

-It is from here that you will have the most beautiful view of the Cathedral..
-The Alcázar forms part of the fortified 4000m long surrounding wall erected by the Almohades in the 12C, the remains of which are still visible in the streets.
-Entry to the Alcazar, located at the southeast corner of the surrounding wall, is through the city gate, a typical Almohade right-angled gateway.
-The watch towers, such as the Octagonal Tower, are typical of Almohade defensive structures.
-The same can be said of the keep and the 15C Ponce de Leon Tower.
-Within the precincts of the Alcazar, the mosque is a fine example of the spartan art of the early Almohades.
-The prayer room is covered by a delightful octagonal cupola.
-At the opposite end of the precincts, at the far end of the garden, are baths built in the 12C in the Roman style.
+It is from here that you will have the most beautiful view of the Cathedral.
+The Alcázar, which was part of the fortified 4000m long surrounding wall erected by the Almohades in the 12C, is accessible through the city gate, a typical Almohade right-angled gateway.
+Within its precincts, the mosque is a fine example of the spartan art of the early Almohades.
+At the far end of the garden are baths built in the 12C in the Roman style.

 The oldest of the church's façades, the so-called Saint Joseph façade, was built in 1480 in a style very much inspired by the Flemish.
-Note the statue of Saint Joseph on the tympanum, flanked by two imposing flamboyant pillars and topped with an ogee arch.
-The main façade, dedicated to Saint Michael, is a robust Baroque tower which is made up of three main parts.
-The upper part supports a spire covered in «azulejos», the typical tiles of Jerez.
-The central nave with three side naves is very elegant.
-The transept and the highly decorated capilla mayor are topped with a complex ribbed vault.
-In the choir, the altarpiece is an extraordinary work from the end of the Renaissance period, by Martínez Montañés with a few Baroque elements attributed to Juan de Arce.
+The main façade is a robust Baroque tower, the upper part of which supports a spire covered with «azulejos».
+In the choir, the altarpiece is an extraordinary late Renaissance piece, created by Martínez Montañés with Baroque elements attributed to Juan de Arce.
 The Baroque-style Chapel of the Holy Sacrament backs onto the wall of the church.